szcf-weiya/MonteCarlo/MH/README.md

 ![](imh.png)

-Let's illustrate this algorithm with $${\cal G}a(\alpha, 1)$$.
+Let's illustrate this algorithm with $${\mathcal G}a(\alpha, 1)$$.
 We have introduced how to sample from Gamma distribution via Accept-Reject algorithm in [Special Distributions](https://mc.hohoweiya.xyz/genrv/special), and it is straightforward to get the Gamma Metropolis-Hastings based on the ratio of $$f/g$$,

 ![](gamma_imh.png)